-If you’ve ever had sedation of any kind, you’re familiar with the warnings they usually include in discharge instructions: don’t drink, drive, operate heavy machinery, avoid signing legal documents, and the unwritten but generally understood warning, don’t shop online.
+If you’ve ever had a medical procedure that required sedation, you’re familiar with the warnings provided in discharge instructions: don’t drink, drive, or operate heavy machinery, avoid signing legal documents, and the unwritten but generally understood piece of advice, don’t shop online.
 After a fateful post-op decision, I’m adding one more admonition to that list that you might not have thought of.

-My procedure went fine and the boyfriend got us settled in the car for the ride home.
+My procedure went fine, and the partner got us settled in the car for the ride home.
 I was still a little dopey when I came up with a brilliant idea.

-Me: Okay!So we arrive at the Humane Society and he stays in the car while I go meet me some cats.
+We arrive at the Humane Society and he stays in the car while I go in to meet me some cats.
 Just to say hi.
-I tell the lady about my older male kitty at home who I think needs a friend (all true) and asked for her advice.
-She thought he might be more open to accepting an adult female cat.
+I tell the lady about my older male kitty at home who I think desperately needs a friend (all true) and asked for her advice.
+She thought my cat might be more open to an adult female.
 She brought in an orange kitty that didn’t seem very interested in people.
-Then she brought in Pippi, a lovely, female, 2.5 year old black cat.
-Did I mention my male cat was also black?
+Then she brought in Pippi, a lovely, 2.5-year-old female black cat.

 Pippi was sweet as she could be.
 Rubbed all over me, appreciative of my pets, and considerably perky, playful, and affectionate.
-So I called the bf in the car.
+I called the husband in the car.

 Me: Wanna come in and meet this super cute female kitty?